usnistgov/REFPROP-wrappers/wrappers/Mathematica/README.md

 This instructions file is extremely useful for initial installation and providing examples of loading and using the RefProp wrapper functions.

-## Prerequisites
+## Prerequisites (v1.1)

    - **NIST REFPROP** 9.1 or later **_must_** be installed to make use of the wrapper functions provided here.
 However, **NIST REFPROP 10.x** is recommended.
 See [NIST.gov](https://www.nist.gov/srd/refprop) for licensing.
-   - **Wolfram Mathematica 12.1** or later (paclet will not install in earlier versions)

-      *For **developers**, the following are also required (for now):*

-   - The [Eclipse IDE](https://www.eclipse.org/eclipseide/) (any flavor) from Eclipse Foundation (www.eclipse.org)
-   - The latest Wolfram Workbench plugin for Eclipse ([instructions here](https://support.wolfram.com/27221))
+   - **Mathematica 13.x** is required to build and install using the new Paclet and Documentation Tools introduced in Mathematica 13.0.
+Doe to some early release issues, **Mathematica 13.2** or greater is recommended for the most complete formatting and indexing of the RefpropLink documentation pages to the Wolfram Documentation Center standards.

+   - **Wolfram Mathematica 12.x** can likely be used to install the .paclet file directly from a paclet server (although not tested); either the Wolfram Paclet Repository (plans in the works) or a private, local paclet.  **Mathematica 12.x**, however, does not have the full paclet build tools necessary to build the paclet from this repository using solely the Mathematica Paclet Tools.

+**NOTE:** Previous versions (1.0.x) were built for Mathematica 12.x using the Wolfram Workbench add-in to Eclipse.
+However, with the superior build tools in Mathematica 13, this third party method is no longer supported or recommended.

-**NOTE:** Development and testing of this wrapper has been entirely on a Microsoft Windows installation.
-This wrapper **_may_** work on a Linux installation, but may require significant modification and testing.
+**NOTE:** Development and testing of this wrapper has been entirely on a Microsoft Windows installation using Mathematica 13 and REFPROP 10.
+This wrapper **_should_** work on a Linux installation, but will require testing and may require some code modification.
 Care has been taken to ensure that the paclet code uses Mathematica's OS-independent file manipulation tools.

 ------

 # Installation from the Git Repository

-These installation steps are included in the instructions file, noted above, but are also outlined below for completeness (outside of Mathematica), since the only need to be completed once for each user.
+These installation steps are included in the `Installation.nb` notebook, as noted above, but are also outlined below for completeness (outside of Mathematica), since they only need to be completed once for each user.

 ## Steps to install the RefpropLink package

 1. Download (and unzip if necessary) this repository.

-2. Open the Mathematica notebook `wrappers\Mathematica\Installation.nb` in a fresh instance of Mathematica directly from the downloaded repository.
+2. Open the Mathematica notebook `wrappers\Mathematica\RefpropLink\Installation.nb` in a fresh instance of Mathematica directly from the downloaded repository.

 3. Follow the instructions, evaluating each installation step in the file by pressing `<Shift><Enter>`.

 That's it!
-The **_RefpropLink_** paclet is now installed and can be used from any Mathematica notebook or script.
-In addition, the installation steps automatically create a paclet archive file (`/.archive/RefpropLink-x.x.x.paclet`) that can be used directly by other users to install **_RefpropLink_**, or it can be placed on a local paclet server for remote installation by users in the organization or community.
+The **_RefpropLink_** paclet will be built and installed on the local user account and can be used from any Mathematica notebook or script.
+In addition, the installation steps automatically create a paclet file (`/build/RefpropLink-x.x.x.paclet`) that can be used directly by other users to install **_RefpropLink_**, or it can be placed on a local paclet server for remote installation by users in the organization or community.

-Wolfram (both the man and the company) have been hinting of a Public Wolfram Paclet Repository since 2019.
-This has not yet come to fruition.
-When and if it does, **_RefpropLink_** developers can place a .paclet file there to greatly facilitate User Installation for the entire Wolfram Community.
+Efforts are underway to provide the latest Paclet file on the public Wolfram Paclet Repository.
+This will allow users to install **_RefpropLink_** directly from the Wolfram Paclet Repository, without the need to download these files from GitHub and rebuild the repository; greatly facilitating user installation for the entire Wolfram Community.

 ------